Hemp Can Help With Pain and Stress. Just Avoid This One Mistake...

 If you decide to use the psychoactive part of Cannabis, keep a few things in mind --

-If someone uses too much weed, they may socialize less.
+If someone uses too much marijuana, they may socialize less.
 Pay less attention to their grooming habits.
 Start to have problems in relationships, school, or work.
+Eat too much.
+Care too little.

 Not always, but it does happen.

-For some people, using weed just doesn't agree with them.
+For some people, marijuana just doesn't agree with them.
 Maybe they have an addictive personality, or it makes them feel paranoid or sleepy.
-In that case, just don't use it!
+In that case, easy, just don't use it!

 What about Delta-9 THC?

 Delta-9 is the THC found in non-psychoactive Hemp plants.
 To produce enough of it to get high (which, let's be honest, that's what it's being marketed for), it requires a lot of extraction (read: processing).
-The processing probably involves chemicals, and may involve synthetically reproducing the substance in a lab.
+The processing involves chemicals.
+Sometimes the whole thing is synthetically reproduced in a lab.

 That being said, I'm not a fan.